Bound states in the continuum induced via local symmetries in complex structures

 \section{Experimental Characterization of the Complex Network}

 To determine the parameters entering the numerical simulation, we have measured the different cable lengths as $l_{16}=726$\,mm, $l_{34}=644$\,mm, $l_{23} = 310$\,mm, and $l_{45}=l_{46}=245.7$\,mm.
-Have in mind that the real length is also including lengths from the T junctions which are 18\,mm.
-Additionally we assume that the phase-shifters optical length is equivalent to the optical length of cable $l_{45}$ when we have $\delta=0$\,mm corresponding to a fixed real length of the phase shifter.
-We extract the complex refractive index $n$ of the cables and phase-shifter based on the transmission measurements.
-Comparing the wave propagation through the coaxial cable, to the Helmholtz equation for a 1D free and uniform medium, we can get the transmission coefficient $t$ as
+Bear in mind that the real length is also includes lengths from the T-junctions which are 18\,mm.

+The electrical length of the cables and the phase shifter are defined as the product of the measured geometrical length and the real part of the refractive index, $L=\Re(n)\,l$.
+We extract the complex refractive index $n$ of the cables and phase shifter based on the transmission measurements.
+Comparing the wave propagation through the coaxial cable to the Helmholtz equation for a 1D free and uniform medium, we can get the transmission coefficient $t$ as

-where we have the refractive index as $n=\sqrt{\epsilon_0}$, $\omega=2\pi f$ the angular frequency, and the cable length $l$.
+where we have the refractive index as $n=\sqrt{\epsilon_0}$, the angular frequency $\omega=2\pi f$, and the cable length $l$.
 First, we can get the real part of $t$ as

-where we can see the $\cos$ terms is oscillation part, which could give us the $\Re(n)$ based on our measured $t$ in a frequency range and measured cable length $l$.
-Second, the imaginary part of refractive index $n$ can be obtained based on the transmittance $T=|t|^2$ which is of the form of
+where we can see that the cosine term is the oscillation part, which could give us the $\Re(n)$ based on our measured $t$ in a frequency range and measured cable length $l$.
+Second, the imaginary part of refractive index $n$ can be obtained based on the transmittance $T=|t|^2$ which is of the form

-where we can get $\Im(n)$ by fitting the curve of transmittance versus frequency for certain cable length $l$.
-To avoid the influence of the SMA connector effect on the cable length, in our measurement, we use the ratio of transmission $t_1/t_2$ for two cables with different length $l_1$, $l_2$.
-In this way, we only need the cable length difference so that we can get rid of the error from the SMA connector and get more accurate $\Re(n)$ and $\Im(n)$.
-By fitting the transmission curves, we get $\Re(n) = 1.212$ and $\Im(n)=0.002$ for coaxial cables.
+where we can get $\Im(n)$ by fitting the curve of transmittance versus frequency for a certain cable length $l$.
+To avoid the influence of the SMA connector effect on the cable length, in our measurement, we use the ratio of transmissions $t_1/t_2$ for two cables with different lengths $l_1$, $l_2$.
+In this way, we only need the cable length difference so that we can get rid of the error from the SMA connector and obtain more accurate values for $\Re(n)$ and $\Im(n)$.
+By fitting the transmission curves, we get $\Re(n) = 1.212$ and $\Im(n)=0.0022$ for coaxial cables.
 For the phase shifter, we obtain the refractive index as $\Re(n)=1.004$ and $\Im(n)=0.002$.
-Note, that the $\Im(n)$ is frequency dependent, which we ignored thus taking only an average $n$ for the whole investigated frequency range into account.
+Note, that $\Im(n)$ is frequency dependent, which we ignored thus taking only an average $n$ for the whole investigated frequency range into account.